-I Clinical Training at Pacifica
+I: Clinical Training at Pacifica

 Practicum and internship involve supervised field placements in a psychological services environment, in which the students have contact with clinical populations.
-The purpose of practicum and internship training is to provide the opportunity for students to apply theoretical knowledge, develop and implement clinical methodologies, and to encourage the development of professional and personal attitudes relevant to the identity of a professional psychologist and health service psychologist.
-Practicum and internship are sequential, graded applied learning experiences designed to supplement and parallel the content of their academic work.
+The purpose of practicum and internship training is to provide the opportunity for students to apply theoretical knowledge, develop and implement clinical methodologies, and to encourage the development of professional and personal attitudes relevant to the identity of a psychologist and health service professional.
+Practicum and internship are applied learning experiences that are sequential, graded in complexity, and designed to supplement and parallel the content of their academic work.
 As a rule, a student's supervised practicum or internship experience should never outpace or exceed their academic training.

 Clinical training at Pacifica Graduate Institute is based on understanding of human problems through clinical psychology, informed and elaborated by depth approaches.
-Such a clinical understanding comprises the basis for the recommendation and implementation of effective intervention for the alleviation or resolution of human problems, within a climate of absolute respect for the client(s).
+Such a clinical understanding comprises the basis for the recommendation and implementation of effective intervention for the alleviation or resolution of human problems within a climate of absolute respect for the client(s).
 The ethical standards for professional psychologists as developed by the American Psychological Association are incorporated into student training at all levels.
 The clinical training program also aspires to conform to practicum and internship training guidelines established by the Association of State and Provincial Psychology Boards and the American Psychological Association.
 The policies established in this manual are designed to be consistent with those guidelines.

-Pacifica's clinical training program is intended to facilitate the development, through supervised direct client contact, of competent clinical psychologists who are able to develop basic, effective, culturally competent intervention and assessment services.
-Pacifica requires two levels of clinical training prior to graduation: practicum placement, and pre-doctoral internship.
+Pacifica's clinical training program is intended to facilitate, through supervised direct client contact, the development of competent clinical psychologists who are able to develop basic, effective, culturally competent intervention and assessment services.
+Pacifica requires two levels of clinical training prior to graduation: practicum placement and pre-doctoral internship.
 These two clinical training experiences should total at least 2500 hours of "SPE" (supervised professional experience).
+However, students at Pacifica reside in a variety of states, so Pacifica is committed to addressing the clinical needs of any particular state that accepts licensure applicants from our program.
+For instance, some states may require more hours than California requires or they may have an additional pre-internship phase of training.